-While my summer writing residency feels like it happened ages ago, sometimes I can still grab onto the immediacy of the experience.
+While my summer writer’s residency in Alaska feels like it happened ages ago, sometimes I can still grab onto the immediacy of the experience.

 Doing a crossword puzzle in bed, I see myself curled on the loveseat in my cabin working a crossword.
 Reading through the books I picked up in Whitehorse, I remember the intense hues of those alpine lakes.